General Hon. John Dormer1

 by Sir Joshua Reynolds, 1763 2

-Susanna Hoare was born on 15 April 1732.1 She was the daughter of Henry Hoare and Susan Holt.1 She married, firstly, Charles Boyle, Viscount Dungarvan, son of John Boyle, 5th Earl of Cork and Lady Henrietta Douglas, on 11 May 1753 at Stourton, Wiltshire, England.3 She married, secondly, Thomas Brudenell-Bruce, 1st Earl of Ailesbury, son of George Brudenell, 3rd Earl of Cardigan and Hon.
-Elizabeth Bruce, on 17 February 1761 at Chapel in Tottenham Park, Wiltshire, England.1 She died on 4 February 1783 at age 50.1 She was buried at Maulden, Bedfordshire, England.1
+Susanna Hoare was born on 15 April 1732.1 She was the daughter of Henry Hoare and Susan Colt.1 She married, firstly, Charles Boyle, Viscount Dungarvan, son of John Boyle, 5th Earl of Cork and Lady Henrietta Hamilton, on 11 May 1753 at Stourton, Wiltshire, EnglandG.3 She married, secondly, Thomas Brudenell-Bruce, 1st Earl of Ailesbury, son of George Brudenell, 3rd Earl of Cardigan and Lady Elizabeth Bruce, on 17 February 1761 at Chapel in Tottenham Park, Wiltshire, EnglandG.1 She died on 4 February 1783 at age 50.1 She was buried at Maulden, Bedfordshire, EnglandG.1

 From 11 May 1753, her married name became Boyle.
-As a result of her marriage, Susanna Hoare was styled as Baroness Bruce of Tottenham on 17 February 1761.
 From 17 February 1761, her married name became Brudenell.
-As a result of her marriage, Susanna Hoare was styled as Countess of Ailesbury on 10 June 1776.
+After her marriage, Susanna Hoare was styled as Baroness Bruce of Tottenham on 17 February 1761.
+After her marriage, Susanna Hoare was styled as Countess of Ailesbury on 10 June 1776.

 Horace Walpole described her in 1776 as, "living at Bath, mad."1